Skip to main content

 DIY Fix: Flushing the Tank

 Based on our provided information, your finances, and your situation you could be willing to be brave and feel confident about fixing this issue yourself.
-We will try and give you a couple of pointers, but if you become frustrated or made the problem worse yourself, it would be best to call a plumber from HomeX for flushing a water heater.
+We will try and give you a couple of pointers, but if you become frustrated or make the problem worse yourself, it would be best to call a plumber from Kahuna Comfort for flushing a water heater.

 • DIY Procedure:

-1. Turn off power to the water heater.
+1. Turn off the power to the water heater.
 (Safety first!)

 2. Shut off the cold water supply.